All individuals looking to join the Armed Forces will be required to attend a Military Entrance Processing Station.

 What Happens at MEPS?

-MEPS includes pre-screening, ASVAB testing, (if you do not take it previously), medical evaluations and enlistment activities.
+MEPS includes pre-screening, ASVAB testing, (if you did not take it previously), medical evaluations, and enlistment activities.

 Pre-screening is the first step of your MEPS visit and occurs with your recruiter prior to attending MEPS.

-The day before MEPS you will be asked to check into a near-by hotel and go over briefing on what will happen the next day, as well as what you can/cannot bring.
+The day before visiting MEPS, you may be asked to check into a nearby hotel to go over a briefing on what will happen the next day.
+You’ll be told what you can and cannot bring.

-After taking the ASVAB test, or if you have a qualifying score already, you will move onto medical evaluation.
+After taking the ASVAB test, or if you have a qualifying score, you’ll move on to the medical evaluation.

-Evaluation includes discussing your medical history, completing physical examinations as well as other medical tests.
+Evaluation includes discussing your medical history, completing a physical examination, as well as other medical tests.

 Check out the required ASVAB scores for jobs in each branch of the military below: